What You Need to Know About Machinery Maintenance Worker

 Operation and Control: Controlling operations of equipment or systems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 In 2016, there was an estimated number of 89,700 jobs in the United States for Machinery Maintenance Worker.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Machinery Maintenance Worker by 2026.
-There will be an estimated 9,800 positions for Machinery Maintenance Worker per year.
+The BLS estimates 9,800 yearly job openings in this field.